gimlicin/RovicAppv2/CAPSTONE_DEFENSE_SCRIPT.md

 - Update order status: Confirmed → Preparing → Ready → Completed
 - Show PDF invoice generation

-**Script:** *"Our delivery module manages the complete order lifecycle.
-Administrators can approve payments, update order status, and customers receive real-time notifications.
-The system also generates professional PDF invoices with accurate calculations."*
+**Script:** *"From the admin side, we can open an order and see the full details — customer information, delivery or pickup option, ordered items, totals, and any uploaded payment proof.
+After verifying the payment, the admin can approve it and move the order through its lifecycle from Pending to Confirmed, Preparing, Ready, and Completed.
+At any point, the system can also generate a professional PDF invoice with accurate totals for records or printing."*

 ---